brandonbate/My-Git-Tutorial/README.md

 to never have files that are both staged and modified.
 You can remedy this by "re-adding" the file before performing the commit.

-Often when you work on a project, you don't always remember what files you've changed.
+Often when you work on a project, you won't remember what files you've changed.
 When that happens, you can use ```git status``` to see what files are untracked or modified.
 But the output of ```git status``` can be a bit verbose.
 Moreover, it doesn't necessarily show you what